A Bayesian approach to modeling topic-metadata relationships: Modeling Topic-Metadata Relationships in the STM

-The STM provides us with an approximate posterior distribution of topic proportions.
+The STM produces an approximate posterior distribution of topic proportions.
 A point estimate can be obtained for example as the mode of this distribution.
-Topic proportions are often used in subsequent analysis, for instance in order to estimate their relationship with metadata.
-A "na{\"\i}ve" approach for estimating topic-metadata relationships would be to simply regress point estimates of topic proportions on document-level covariates.
-However, this ignores that topic proportions are themselves estimates, neglecting much of the information contained in their posterior distribution.
-In this section, we discuss methods to adequately explore the relationship between topic proportions and metadata covariates.
+Topic proportions are often used in subsequent analysis, e.g., for determining their relationship with metadata.
+We argue that the usual practice of simply regressing point estimates of topic proportions on document-level covariates is not adequate for estimating topic-metadata relationships.
+This approach ignores that topic proportions are themselves estimates, neglecting much of the information contained in their posterior distribution.
+In this section, we propose a method to adequately explore the relationship between topic proportions and metadata covariates.

-One way to account for the uncertainty in topic proportions is the "method of composition" (\citealp{tanner2012tools}, p.\ 52), which is a simple Monte Carlo sampling technique.
+One way to account for the uncertainty in topic proportions is the "method of composition" \cite[p.52;][]{tanner2012tools}, which is a simple Monte Carlo sampling technique.
 Let $y$ be a random variable with unknown distribution $p(y)$ from which we would like to sample and let $z$ be another random variable with known distribution $p(z)$.
-If $p(y|z)$ is known, we can sample from
+If $p(y \vert z)$ is known, we can sample from